 Add Old Tom gin, lemon, grenadine, and simple syrup to cocktail shaker and fill 2/3 full with ice.
 Shake until well chilled, about 20 seconds.
 Add seltzer to shaker and stir very gently to mix.

-Fill a julep cup, rocks glass, or a 16-ounce cocktail-shaking tin with cracked ice.
+Fill a julep cup or rocks glass with cracked ice.
 Strain cocktail into cup.
 Garnish with mint and berries and serve immediately.